-The Deanship of Students has the responsibility to oversee the activities and support services offered to the student community.
-The Deanship comprises the following offices: Admissions, Student Center for Counseling and Psychological Services, Financial Aid, Student Health Services, Quality of Life, Promotions and Student Recruitment Program and Extracurricular Activities.
-Specifically, the Deanship for Students provides, coordinates and supervises the following:
+The Deanship for Student Affairs has the responsibility to oversee the activities and support services offered to the student community.
+The Deanship comprises the following offices: Admissions, Student Center for Counseling and Psychological Services, Financial Aid, Student Health Services, Quality of Life, Promotions and Student Recruitment Program, and Extracurricular Activities.
+Specifically, the Deanship provides, coordinates, and supervises the following:

-- Admission processes and procedures to the Campus academic programs - Student financial aid programs - Student Health Services - Student Counseling and Psychological services - Promotion of the Medical Sciences Campus academic offerings among potential students, faculty and counselors of public and private universities, high schools and colleges throughout the island, for recruitment and retention purposes - Quality of Life activities - Election processes of student bodies, such as student councils, student representatives to the University and Administrative Boards and to the Academic Senate.Official recognition and support services to the various student organizations - Promotion of student exchange programs with other institutions. - Social, cultural, and sports activities - The AIDS Prevention Program - Compliance with the Student Rules and Regulations and Institutional Policies, such as the Alcohol and Drug Abuse, Student Right to Know and the Jeanne Clery Security Act, among others
+- Admission processes and procedures to the campus academic programs - Student financial aid programs - Student health services - Student counseling and psychological services - Promotion of the Medical Sciences Campus academic offerings among potential students, faculty, and counselors of public and private universities, high schools and colleges throughout the island, for recruitment and retention purposes - Quality of life activities - Student election processes, such as student councils, student representatives to the University and Administrative Boards and to the Academic Senate - Official recognition and support services to the various student organizations - · Social, cultural, and sports activities - Drug and alcohol prevention program - Compliance with the student rules, bylaws, institutional policies, and applicable legislation such as the Campus Security or Jeanne Clery Act, among others

-After hour services at the Dean of Students Office, Admissions, Financial Aid, Student Health Services, Registrar Office and the Campus Bursar may be offered on alternate schedules during specific periods of the academic year, if required.
+After hour services at the Dean of Students Office, Admissions, Financial Aid, Student Health Services, Registrar's Office and the Campus Bursar may be offered on alternate schedules during specific periods of the academic year, if required.